JPMorgan profit hit by Madoff, weaker investment banking

 Shares of JPMorgan were up 0.3 percent at $57.86 in afternoon trading on the New York Stock Exchange.

-The results from JPMorgan, the first of the major investment banks to report for the quarter, show the difficulties that rivals like Goldman Sachs Group Inc and Morgan Stanley are facing.
+The results from JPMorgan, the first of the major investment banks to report for the quarter, show the difficulties that rivals like Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) are facing.

 “It’s going to be a slugfest in 2014 to grow earnings,” said Chris Mutascio, a bank analyst at KBW.